deawyk/deawyk.github.io/_pages/project.md

 ---

 ### Conclusion
-<p> As a data analyst, the goal is simply *to see*.
+<p> As an analyst, the goal is simply *to see*.
 Amongst an inordinate amount of KPIs, my goal is to identify the disproportionately valuable ones which drive the biggest impact.
-Often, they are the ones to get the most pushback cross-departments.
+Often, they are the ones to get the most pushback interdepartments.
 They are also the most difficult and stubborn KPIs to move.<br>

-I like to lay groundwork by learning from and interviewing subject-matter experts to get a clear definition of the business problem.
+In my everyday work, I lay groundwork by interviewing and learning from subject-matter experts to get a clear definition of the business problem.
 Then, data become my solutions book.
-I'll iterate, incrementally improve, and apply creativity in pursuit of a resolve, having some _Aha_ moments along the way.<br>
+I'll iterate, incrementally improve, and apply creativity on my endeavor to a resolve, providing _Aha_ moments along the way.<br>

 The beauty of data is that it is falseless and fair.
-How well data help businesses grow largely depend on the application.</p>
+How well data help businesses grow largely depend on their application.</p>